-Habitat for Humanity ReStores are non-profit home-improvement stores and donation centers that sell new and gently used furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
-Habitat for Humanity Vail Valley’s ReStore is located on 751 Chambers Avenue in Eagle, Colorado.
-All store proceeds are used to build Habitat for Humanity homes in our local community.
+Habitat for Humanity ReStores are nonprofit home-improvement stores and donation centers that sell new and gently used furniture, home accessories, building materials and appliances to the public at a fraction of the retail price.
+Habitat ReStore Vail Valley is located at 250 Lindbergh Drive, Gypsum, Colorado.
+All store proceeds are used to build Habitat for Humanity homes in Eagle County.

 In March 1984, President and Mrs. Carter worked with Habitat in Americus, Georgia.
 This led up to their long-term involvement with us.
 They quickly realized that our mission closely aligned with their values, and a partnership was formed.
 Just a few months later, in September of that same year, the Carters led a Habitat for Humanity work group to New York, serving 19 families in need of safe, affordable housing.
 That was the inaugural Carter Work Project, which is now a weeklong event taking place in a different location all over the world each year.